troclaux/notes/web_development.md

 - user interface
 - routing: how users navigate between different parts of your application
+- DOM (Document Object Model): representation of the HTML elements of a webpage as a tree of nodes and objects
 - data fetching: where your data lives and how to get it
 - rendering: when and where you render static or dynamic content
 - infrastructure: where you deploy, store and run your application code
 - scalability: how your application adapts as your team, data and traffic grow
+- CORS (Cross-Origin Resource Sharing): security feature enforced by web browsers to prevent malicious websites from making unauthorized requests to another domain
+  - a cross-origin request happens when the frontend and backend have different domains, protocols or ports
+  - if your frontend and backend are on different origins, your backend must allow cors explicitly
+  - a domain/origin consists of: `protocol://domain:port`
+    - example of different domains: `http://localhost:3000` and `http://localhost:5000`
+      - so if this is the frontend (next.js) of an application making a request to the backend (api), this is considered a cross-origin request
+    - example of same-origin request: `https://myapp.com` and `https://myapp.com/api`
+      - because the protocol (`https`), domain (`myapp.com`) and port (default 443) are the same
+  - by default, browsers block cross-origin requests unless the server explicitly allows them using cors headers
+  - when does it matter?
+    - when frontend (Next.js, React, etc.) is hosted on a different domain than your backend API
+    - when calling an external API from your frontend
+    - when using a client-side request (e.g., `fetch()` or `Axios`) to access an API on another origin
+  - common cors errors and fixes:
+    - Error: "CORS policy: No 'Access-Control-Allow-Origin' header"
+      - Fix: Ensure your API includes Access-Control-Allow-Origin in its response headers
+    - Error: "CORS policy: Method not allowed"
+      - Fix: Make sure your Access-Control-Allow-Methods includes the request method
+    - Error: "CORS policy: Request header not allowed"
+      - Fix: If sending custom headers (like Authorization), add them to Access-Control-Allow-Headers

 - client-side vs server-side: describes where web application code runs
+  - client-side: code that runs in the client's computer
+  - server-side: code that runs in the server
   - client: hardware or software that requests and consumes resources/services from a server
     - resource: digital asset or data that a client can request from a server
     - initiates communication and requests resources